jonjack/playground/docs/actions.md

 ## How does a HTTP request get passed to your Action?

 There is a considerable layer of code between the HTTP protocol server that Play uses (which is [Netty](http://netty.io/) at the time of writing) and the actions you write, but this is framework code which, for most applications, you will not need to concern yourself with.
+In short, the Netty server and Play framework code will invoke your `Action` method (based on finding a matching mapping in the `routes` file) and pass it a Scala object of type [Request](https://playframework.com/documentation/latest/api/scala/index.html#play.api.mvc.Request).

 ## What is a Controller?